 - The first three miles are one steep, long slog

 - Not a particularly fun trail to descend

 - Low Gap trail is a bridle trail, you will see signs of the passage of horses

 - Minor scrambles near summit (not difficult)

 - Almost no views until the summit itself

 - Once on the ridge water may be unavailable

-- Both times I have been through it Low Gap was swarming with hornets
+- Both times we have been through Low Gap it was swarming with hornets